arrjaytea/star-wars-in-starbound-mod/README.md

 3. Copy the folders of the races you wish to install to your Mods folder.
 4. You're done!

+### Contributors

+Speederbike.lua file courtesy of the excellent [Hoverbike Mod](http://community.playstarbound.com/index.php?resources/hoverbikes.758/) by erlioniel

+Lethan color scheme for Twi'leks contributed by [Durallis](http://community.playstarbound.com/index.php?members/durallis.209388/).

 ### Changelog

+**0.5.3b** - Masks and More - *1/27/14*

+With the 5.3 update I welcome Chuckle Forums user [Durallis](http://community.playstarbound.com/index.php?members/durallis.209388/) first contribution to the Star Wars mod: a very nice Lethan color scheme for the Twi'lek race.
+Hopefully we'll see some more from Durallis as the mod grows.

+Other changes of note:

+* Fixed issue with the Slave Leia armor not showing.
+* Added/Fixed almost all new mask.png files for head armor pieces.
+* More Chewie tweaks.
+Still not thrilled with it.

 **0.5.2b** - Bothans & Bugfixes - *1/27/14*